islandtrails/trails/README.md

 ## Other Prince Edward Island Trails - Not Updated

-These trails, part of the Recreation PEI survey, have *not* been updated in OpenStreetMap, as they are minor, short, or urban trails or boardwalks:
+These trails, part of the Recreation PEI survey, have *not* been updated in OpenStreetMap, as they are minor, short, or urban trails or boardwalks, or because a more complete and annotated version already existing in OpenStreetMap:

 | Trail |
 |----|